This is the car disc brakes section of the You Fix Cars website. On

 The brake rotor itself is usually separated into two surfaces with fins in the middle to help dissipate the heat that is generated by the friction.
 These types of rotors are called ventilated rotors and are the most common on today's automobiles.

 The brake caliper is mounted to the steering knuckle to hold it securely.
 The standard brake caliper contains the piston and related seals and is connected to a hydraulic system.
 The pads are forced against the rotor by the caliper piston.
-Hydraulics are used to multiply the force of foot pressure on the brake pedal.
+Hydraulics are used to multiply the force of foot pressure.

 Disc brakes are more resistant to heat fade during high-speed braking and repeated stops.
 This is because the design of the rotor exposes more surface to the air and dissipates heat much more efficiently than old-fashioned drum type systems.